 Will RV antifreeze kill plants?

-While propylene glycol RV antifreeze is less toxic to the environment and plants than automotive antifreeze, it still contains dangerous heavy metals that can be harmful to plants, animals, and humans.
-While RV antifreeze is advertised as non-toxic, in large amounts it is still toxic to plants, animals, and people.
+While propylene glycol RV antifreeze is less toxic to the environment and plants than automotive antifreeze, it still contains dangerous heavy metals that can harm plants, animals, and humans.

 Can you pour antifreeze on the ground?

-So do not pour antifreeze on the ground outdoors and do not put it in the garbage.
+So do not pour antifreeze on the ground outdoors, and do not put it in the garbage.
 Also, never dump antifreeze down a household drain or toilet if you have a septic system.
-If you’re connected to a municipal sewage plant, check before dumping antifreeze down a drain or toilet.

 Is RV antifreeze corrosive?

 Although the PG in RV antifreeze is expensive, the corrosion inhibitors are not.
 RV antifreeze is intended to protect drinking water systems from rusting.
-Drinking water systems are composed mainly of steel piping.
-For this reason, the only corrosion inhibitor found in RV antifreeze is phosphate.

 What chemicals are in RV antifreeze?

 The primary components are either ethanol or propylene glycol.
 You may remember from your high school chemistry class that ethanol is the “kick” in Kickapoo Joy Juice” grain alcohol.
-Yes, ethanol is a good antifreeze (not in your bloodstream) because it raises the freezing point of water.

 Is it OK to put straight antifreeze in your car?